mozilla/gcp-ingestion/ingestion-beam/README.md

 it's possible to route individual messages to different output locations based on properties of the message.
 In our case, we allow routing messages based on the `PubsubMessage` attribute map.
-Routing is accomplished by adding placeholders to the path of form `${attribute_name}`.
+Routing is accomplished by adding placeholders of form `${attribute_name:-default_value}` to the path.

 For example, to route based on a `document_type` attribute, your path might look like:

-    --output=gs://mybucket/mydocs/${document_type}/myfileprefix
+    --output=gs://mybucket/mydocs/${document_type:-UNSPECIFIED}/myfileprefix

 Messages with `document_type` of "main" would be grouped together and end up in the following directory:

     gs://mybucket/mydocs/main/

-Note, however, that by specifying a placeholder, you are requiring that every message in the dataset will have a non-null value set for that attribute.
-A message missing the attribute will raise an exception, causing the pipeline to exit.
-To avoid this, you may provide a default value using `${attribute_name:-default_value}` syntax.

-If we update our path with a default:

-    --output=gs://mybucket/mydocs/${document_type:-defaultdoctype}/myfileprefix

-messages with no `document_type` attribute would now end up in path:
+Messages with `document_type` set to `null` or missing that attribute completely would be grouped together and end up in directory:

-    gs://mybucket/mydocs/defaultdoctype/
+    gs://mybucket/mydocs/UNSPECIFIED/

+Note that placeholders _must_ specify a default value so that a poorly formatted message doesn't cause a pipeline exception.
+A placeholder without a default will result in an `IllegalArgumentException` on pipeline startup.

 The templating and default syntax used here is based on the [Apache commons-text `StringSubstitutor`](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/StringSubstitutor.html),